adjust/android_sdk/README.md

 ### 16. Set listener for tracked events and sessions

 You can register a listener to be notified when events and sessions are tracked.
-There is a listener for when the event or session is correctly tracked, and a listener for when there was some type of failure.
+There are two listeners: one indicating the event or session is correctly tracked, and another indicating there was a failure.
-You can add any or both of the listener after creating the `AdjustConfig` object:
+You can add either or both of the listeners after creating the `AdjustConfig` object:

 ```java
 AdjustConfig config = new AdjustConfig(this, appToken, environment);